 C.) Will definitely die from it, soon.

 IMHO, a junk habit is just that.
 It’s not glamorous, it’s not disgusting.
-It can have its draw backs.
+It can have its drawbacks.
 For me, it has some rewards.
 There are a lot of ex-junkies, people sober for weeks or for years, who say there are no real benefits, no true happiness comes from drugs of any sort.
-But I’m a drug user who has made the conscience decision to use drugs for the rest of my life, at least on some level (and reserve the right to change my mind).
+But I’m a drug user who has made the conscious decision to use drugs, and I have no intentions of stopping in the near future (yet I reserve the right to change my mind at anytime).
 So at this point in time, I avoid the whole “complete sobriety is the only way to true happiness” argument.
-But I have experienced in my own life how unhappy drugs can make you as well.
+If drugs didn’t offer some reward, we wouldn’t do them.
+In fact, that’s what they do, trigger the reward system of your brain.
+They are, at least for the moment, delivering some sort of benefit.
+Maybe the user has to retain a bit more emotional maturity before he quits.
+Maybe someone has to deal with emotional scarring from past trama before putting the needle down.
+Whatever the reason is, we wouldn’t do drugs if they held absolutely zero desirable effects.
+No the other hand, I have also experienced in my own life how unhappy drugs can make you, espcially when paired with long-term chronic use and obsession.

 At times, my life was the typical junky stereotype.
 I’ve lied, I’ve been fired, I’ve stolen, I’ve broken the hearts of those who meant the most to me.
 I’ve done terrible things for drugs.
 There are no directions on a ball of dope or a bag of tweak that tell you how to fix your life if you become addicted.
 Your only hope is to catch yourself one day and realize that you aren’t different.
 Maybe you have a degree, maybe you make a few bucks, but in the end, we all have to deal with the same problems and are accountable for our own actions.
-I choose to live a life “out side the law” because the government decided to make heroin illegal and can throw me in jail at any time.
-But that doesn’t mean that I’ve chosen to be a criminal in any other respect other than the buying and using of heroin and other drugs.
-Being a junky does not have to equate to a life of crime.
+I choose to live a life “outside the law” because the government decided to make heroin illegal and can throw me in jail at any time.
+But that doesn’t mean that I’ve chosen to be a criminal in any other respect, beyond the buying and selling of heroin and other drugs.
+Being a junky does not have to equate to a life of petty-theft and car-jacking.
 Although for some it does, please, don’t judge us all that way.
 Our lives are hard enough.
-Inaccurate stigmas just makes it harder.
+Inaccurate stigmas just make it harder.

 So, if you are a junky you have two choices.
 1.) you can become the junky that society says you are and sink down to their level.
-2.) you can be a safe, practice harm reduction and be respectful of other’s beliefs, even if they conflict with yours.
-You might not change anyone’s mind, but maybe you will.
+2.) you can be a safe, practice harm reduction and be respectful of others’ beliefs, even if they conflict with your own.
+You probably won’t change anyone’s mind.
+But then again, maybe you will.
 It can’t hurt to try, right?

-If you aren’t a junky, you have two choices too.
-You can 1.) keep perpetuating the negative stereotypes and hurtful stigmas.
-Or, 2.) be a little more open minded and consider that not all junkies are the same.
-Realize that IV drug use is just that, another way to use drugs and it shouldn’t be used as an excuse to ostracize someone.
-And maybe the next time you see someone’s track marks, rather than sneer and label them a pathetic junky, you could find out what that person is really like.
-I promise, we don’t have cooties and you can’t catch “junky”.
+If you aren’t a junky, you have two choices, too.
+You can 1.) keep perpetuating the negative stereotypes and hurtful stigmas by ostracizing those struggling with addiction.
+Or, 2.) be a little more open-minded and consider that not all junkies are the same.
+The struggle they face is real and mostly likely they are overwhemlingly consumed with guilt and self-doubt, wheather or not it appears that way.
+Realize that IV drug use is just that, another way to use drugs and it shouldn’t be used as an excuse to condem anyone.
+Then maybe the next time you see someone’s track marks, rather than sneer and label them a pathetic junky, you could find out what that person is really like.
+Maybe even shake their hand.
+I promise, you can’t catch “junky”.

 ☮ ♥ & ♪♫♬